AI and machine learning: The future is now

 - To learn more about how to build your own classifiers with the help of Deep Learning, we recommend www.fast.ai, an excellent and free online course.

-Today, we are proud to announce the release of Analyze 19.0, including the biggest upgrade in Griffeye history: GID (Griffeye…
+Today, we are happy to announce the release of Analyze 21.3.
+With this release, we aim to reduce the burden…